-Wax can be stubborn, and smoke residue can normally be found on any used candle.
-You don’t want wax residue all over your trinkets or whatever else you decided to store in your candle jar.
+Wax can be stubborn, and smoke residue can usually be found on any used candle.
+You don’t want wax residue all over your trinkets or whatever else you decide to store in your candle jar.

-What You Need to Clean Your Candle Jars
+What You Need to Clean Your Old Candle Jars

 - A freezer

 - Razor or similar scraping tool that will work for glass